pmeeny/CI-MS3-FootballMemories/TESTING.md

 ### Actual Result 3_2

-## Feature 4 Login/Register/Logout administration
+## Feature 4 Login Register Logout administration
 ### User Story 4_1
-- User Story 4.1: As a regular user I can register for an account by providing my username, password, confirm password, first name, last name, favourite team and country and I will be brouight to the my memories page.
+- User Story 4.1: As a regular user I can register for an account by providing my username, password, confirm password, first name, last name, favourite team and country, and I will be navigated to the my memories page.
 All fields must be provided
 ### Test case steps 4_1
 1.